JakeTrevor/Machine-Learning-Notes/Mathematical concepts.md

-Matrices: Transpose, inverse, determinant and more
+Vectors & Matrices: Transpose, inverse, determinant and more